-As a student, you may be required to carry medical insurance.
+As a student, you are required to carry medical insurance.
 The University at Buffalo offers health insurance to students who do not have required coverage through another source.
-You may be automatically enrolled in coverage and charged on your tuition bill based on the number of credit hours you are registered for.
+Enrollment in the UB student plans is automatic when the credit hour threshold is met.
 The student insurance option is a separate option from the coverage offered to you as an employee and is not administered through Human Resources.
 If you enroll in the Student Employee Health Plan (SEHP) plan, you do not need to carry the student health insurance.